beginna/OpenCV-reading-aid/README.md

 # reading-aid
-Simple display of videos from a camera using OpenCV and html.
+Simple display of videos from a camera using Python (OpenCV) and html.